By Dr. Lawrence Wilson

 4. Release of toxic potassium on a retest mineral analysis.
 This can cause a faster oxidation rate.
 This is not entirely an artifact, however.

+The blood stream is like the highway of the body and blood testing measures a different compartment of the body.
 Blood serum mineral levels may, but usually do not correspond to the levels of these minerals in the hair.
 This is because the serum mineral levels are kept extremely stable, and are affected by meals and other short-term factors.
-Blood is also regulated by very different means than hair
+Blood is also regulated by very different means than hair.

 The hair is a storage and excretory tissue.
 Minerals that the body is deficient in are retained, or not permitted into the hair.
 Minerals that are in excess in the blood are often pushed off or stored in non-essential soft tissues such as the hair.